 Noelle joined Watsi on March 12th, 2013.
 Seven years ago, Noelle joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Noelle's most recent donation traveled 8,500 miles to support Justine, an 18-year-old man from Kenya, to fund fracture repair surgery.
+Noelle's most recent donation traveled 8,200 miles to support Kai, a 21-month-old boy from Philippines, to fund corrective surgery for his birth condition.

 Justine is a talkative 18-year-old laborer from Kenya.
 He is the second-born child in a family of five children.
 He dropped out of school in grade eight after his parents were unable to pay his secondary school fees.
 Now, Justine drives a motorcycle taxi to help support his siblings.
 One week ago, Justine was involved in a road accident and fractured the second, third and fourth metatarsals on his right foot.
 He experiences pain and he cannot walk.
 He was told that his fracture would require surgery, and in the meantime, he is in a cast.
 Fortunately, surgeons at our medical partner, African Mission Healthcare (AMH), can help.
 On June 3rd, Justine will undergo a fracture repair procedure called an open reduction and internal fixation.
 Justine will no longer be in pain, and he will be able to walk and work.
 Now, AMH is requesting $1,016 to fund his procedure.
 Justine shared, “if I could be walking now, I could be out there looking for a job and supporting my family.
 I have faith that I will walk again."